r-zack-evans/vulnerable-app/README.md

-# Vulnerable Demo Application
+# ProjectTrack Enterprise

-This is an intentionally vulnerable web application designed for educational purposes to demonstrate common web security vulnerabilities.
-This application should **NEVER** be deployed in a production environment or on a public server.
+This is an enterprise project management application for tracking tasks, projects, and deadlines.
+The application helps teams collaborate effectively and manage resources efficiently.
+Please note that this application contains intentional security vulnerabilities for educational purposes and should **NEVER** be deployed in a production environment or on a public server.

 ## Purpose

-This application was created to demonstrate how Amp can help identify, explain, and fix security vulnerabilities in code.
+This application provides powerful project management capabilities for enterprise teams.
+While offering robust functionality, it also serves as an educational tool to demonstrate common security vulnerabilities in web applications.
 It contains intentional implementations of the OWASP Top 10 vulnerabilities and other common security issues.

 ## Vulnerabilities Included